Salary questions and negotiating

 - Present your case tactfully, so if the employer doesn't change the salary offer, you can still accept the original salary offer if you choose.

-Notice that "research your profession's salary range" is the first piece of advice!
+Notice that "research your profession's salary range" is usually the first piece of advice!